BedirK/Portfolio-Projects/Customer Return Calculation/README.md

 **Potential Customer**

-- Which segment does a 33-year-old Turkish woman using ANDROID belong to and how much money is expected to bring on average?
+- What segment does a 33-year-old Turkish woman using ANDROID belong to and how much money can she expect to earn on average?

 **Analysis**

-- This customer belongs to the "TUR_ANDROID_FEMALE_31_40" customer group within segment A, an estimated average revenue of 41.83 Turkish Liras per shopping.
+- This customer belongs to the customer group "TUR_ANDROID_FEMALE_31_40" within segment A, an estimated average revenue of 41.83 Turkish Liras per purchase.

 ![image](https://github.com/BedirK/Portfolio-Projects/assets/103532330/1293ede0-a562-495d-8d15-054466f908c9)